fiftyonetwentyeight/5128/README.md

 # Initialized empty Git repository in /Users/you/Hello-World/.git/

 touch README
-# Creates a file called "README" in your Hello-World directory
+# Creates a file called "README" in your 5128 directory

 git add README
 # Stages your README file, adding it to the list of files to be committed